apache/flink-statefun/docs/content/docs/modules/http-endpoint.md

 # HTTP Function Endpoint

-A HTTP Function Endpoint component defines the endpoint URL that the Stateful Functions runtime should connect to for invoking a given function, or for a more dynamic deployment, functions within a specified namespace.
+An HTTP Function Endpoint component defines the endpoint URL that the Stateful Functions runtime should connect to for invoking a given function, or for a more dynamic deployment, functions within a specified namespace.

 Below is an example of an HTTP endpoint definition in an application's module configuration: